theAkito/.github/CONTRIBUTING.md

 ### Unwanted Changes

 Pull Requests that contain the following functionality will be rejected:
-* Any that use of libraries that do not comply the license of the this project (i.e. GPLv3, Apache2 or Expat (a.k.a.
+* Any that use of libraries that do not comply the license of this project (i.e. GPLv3, Apache2 or Expat (a.k.a.
 MIT)).
+* Features that are against the described goals of the project.

 ## Submitting Changes